"Ghost Hunters" Gather to Catch the Davey Ghoul

 During the winter months of 1890, a ghost was seen on a nightly basis over the course of five weeks wandering around a location about two and a half miles north of Davey, Nebraska.
 Groups of “ghost hunters” banned together in an attempt to rid the community of the looming presence said to wreak havoc amongst the residents of the small town.
 Several individuals reported seeing the ghostly apparition and a newspaper reporter visited the area to expose the terrifying tale to the rest of the state of Nebraska.

 The ghost hunting efforts put on by the locals eventually led to the accidental killing of a calf.
-Frightened by a noise and believing he had found the ghost, a hunter shot toward the sound, killing the calf.
-Three more posses were organized over the course of a few days to hunt down the ghost and kill it, but all attempts were proven fruitless.
+Frightened by a cry, a hunter shot toward the sound, killing the calf.
+Three more posses were organized over the course of a few days to hunt down the ghost and kill it.
+All attempts were proven fruitless.

 Around January 21, a farmer named Nathanial Berry came to town to tell of a haunting occurrence that took place on his farm the night before.
 Berry stated that his threshing machine, stored in his shed near the back of his house, began humming around eleven o’clock.
 Too afraid to check, the machine continued to run until morning.
 Mrs. Berry claimed to have seen a previous farmhand named Mr. Cook near the shed early in the evening before the incident.
 Mr. Cook had worked for the Berry family during the previous threshing season and had a shared ownership interest in the machine up until his death five weeks prior.
 After the Berry’s, who were viewed as reputable people among the locals, shared their tale others in town claimed to have witnessed seeing the ghost of Mr. Cook on their way home after dark.